About European T20 Premier League

 When and where will the first season take place?

-The ETPL is primed to begin on 26 August 2026 and it'll be played across two regions in Netherlands and Ireland in its inaugural season.
+The ETPL is primed to begin in August 2026 and it'll be played across two regions in Netherlands and Ireland in its inaugural season.

 Amsterdam Flames